-Ultimately you may wish to create a custom content processor as by writing code that hooks into the actual model loading we can deal with the vertex data prior to it being put into a vertex buffer and optimised and reorganised by XNA.
+This is currently beyond the scope of these notes but is ultimately the best way to calculate your bounding box.
+By writing code that hooks into the actual model loading we can deal with the vertex data prior to it being put into a vertex buffer and optimised and reorganised by XNA.

 It takes some time to go through all the vertices finding min and max values therefore you should only do this once at model load time and not during the game loop.
 For maximum speed you would do this in advance of the game running.

 If our model is animated then we need to modify our bounding boxes at run time.
-We do this by storing each mesh min and max values we calculated and at game loop time transform them using the bone matrix.
-Note that we don't need to extract the vertex again and calculate a mesh box again to do this as we are just transo.
+We do this by storing each mesh min and max values we calculated and at game loop time transforming them using the bone matrix.
+Note that we don't need to extract the vertex again to do this.
 A bounding box for the whole model can then be created by looping through all the transformed mesh bounding boxes finding the min and max values.